Fazekas-Robo-Team/frt-ev3dev-cpp/README.md

 ### void FRT::TachoMotor::stop ()

-Runs the command `TachoMotor::commands::stop`, which stops the command currently running.
+Runs the command `FRT::TachoMotor::commands::stop`, which stops the command currently running.
 The motor then behaves according to its set stop-action.

 ---